Is “give it time” really the solution to the puppy blues?

 Three key differences:

 1. Aside from a few self-pitying “I’m not good enough for this dog” moments that I didn’t really mean, I never seriously thought I had a problem.
-I didn’t fall into a doom spiral about puppy stuff like biting, crying, jumping, separation distress, or her being annoying towards my other dog or cat.
+With River, I didn’t fall into a doom spiral about puppy stuff like biting, crying, jumping, separation distress, or her being annoying towards my other dog or cat.

 3. Even in the darkest days of my depression, I could tell we were becoming a team.
 River trusted me and looked to me for guidance.
 She saw me as her safe place.
 The person who made the big scary world make sense.